Culturally relevant teaching: Historical context

-The theory surrounding culturally relevant teaching is connected to a larger body of knowledge on multicultural education and helping culturally diverse students excel in education.
+Her work was built on a larger body of knowledge on multicultural education and helping culturally diverse students excel in education.
 Researchers argue that there are gaps in academic achievement between mainstream culture and immigrants or ethnic cultural groups.
-Early theories suggest, the disconnect between these groups were due to student/teacher language difficulties or that ethnic cultures don't value education as heavily as the Western culture does.
-Often placing, culturally diverse students unnecessarily in special education classes simply because of linguistic and cultural differences.
-In response to these challenges, some researchers and teachers believe that education should be adapted to "match the cultures students bring with them from home".
-One key educational researcher who has contributed significantly to the progression of culturally relevant teaching is Geneva Gay.
-In her landmark book, Culturally Responsive Teaching: Theory, Research, and Practice, Geneva Gay expanded the traditional view of culture beyond race and ethnicity.
-She wrote, "Even without being consciously aware of it, culture determines how we think, believe, and behave".
-In other words, culture is a student's beliefs, motivations, and even social groups and norms.
-Thus, the teacher who practices culturally relevant teaching understands that culture manifests in a variety of adaptations within how students prefer to learn.
-A culturally responsive teacher uses differentiated instruction to tailor learning to every aspect of a student's culture.
+Early theories suggested that the disconnect between these groups were due to student/teacher language difficulties or that ethnic cultures did not value education as heavily as the Western culture does.
+This often led to educators unnecessarily placing culturally diverse students in special education classes because of linguistic and cultural differences.
+In response to these challenges, researchers and teachers began to argue that education should be adapted to "match the cultures students bring with them from home".